formkit/docs-content/api-reference/formkit-i18n.md

 ### date()

-Given a string or a date return a nice human-readable version.
+Given a string or a date, return a nice human-readable version.

 #### Signature